Dantergy/flask_project/README.md

 ### Flask_todos
-It's a portal where the users could have a list of personal todos.
+It's a portal where the users can have a personal to-do list.

 ![](https://raw.githubusercontent.com/Dantergy/flask_todos/master/app/static/img/Screenshot%202021-01-13%20011550.png)